 WAYS WE COMMUNICATE

 We keep in touch with you in many different ways:

 We like to keep in touch with you in many different ways.
 If you have any concerns we are very willing to deal with simple matters at the beginning and end of the day.
-The headteacher is always available at these times.
-If the issue is likely to take more than a few moments, please make an appointment with the headteacher.
+The headteacher is available at these times.
+If the issue is likely to take more than a few moments, please contact the office to make an appointment with the headteacher.
 We will do our utmost to sort things out quickly and happily at this stage.
 On the very rare occasion when we are unable to do this, we have a formal complaints procedure.
-Of course, if you are pleased about something the school is doing, make sure ou let us know.
+If you are pleased about something the school is doing, make sure you let us know.

 ADULT LEARNING OPPORTUNITIES